mbnavadjustSection: MB-System 5.0 (1)

 When swath surveys are poorly navigated, features clearly imaged by the sonar may not match in overlapping and crossing swaths.
 However, by systematically determining the positional offsets between matching features throughout a survey, it is possible to solve, or invert, for a navigation model which is consistent with the original navigational constraints, satisfies the requirement of reasonableness, and also causes features in overlapping swaths to match within the sonar's resolution.
 The analysis and adjustment can be limited to lateral (x and y or longitude and latitude) offsets when all vertical offsets have been corrected prior to importation into MBnavadjust (e.g. tidal corrections have been made).
 Otherwise, the offset analysis and inversions are three dimensional.

-Previous attempts to address this problem (e.g. Nishimura et al. ) have focused on automating the identification of matching features and their navigational offsets.
+Early attempts to address this problem (e.g. Nishimura et al. ) focused on automating the identification of matching features and their navigational offsets.
 The automated approach is problematic because seafloor features are complex, and the cross correlation function of matching features often exhibits multiple local minima.
 Our approach is to automate the identification of matching features and the ultimate solution for an optimal indentification while depending on interactive determination of the navigational offsets.
 We have not found an automatic algorithm that can reliably replace the human eye and brain in correctly lining up real seafloor features.

 MBnavadjust operates within the context of the mbprocess parallel processing scheme, but it should used on data for which the initial navigation processing (e.g. mbnavedit is complete.
 When swath data files are imported into mbnavadjust, the data is taken from processed files generated by mbprocess whenever possible (when those files exist).
-If no processed file exists, the raw data is used.
+If no processed file exists, the raw data file is used.
 When the processing with mbnavadjust is completed and an optimal navigation solution is achieved, new navigation files are generated (".na#" files, see below for full description) which supercede the ".nve" files generated by mbnavedit.
 Rerunning mbprocess will merge the new navigation into a new set of processed files.
 Once a swath file is processed with mbnavadjust, any further attempts to process the navigation with mbnavedit will only produce navigation files that are ignored by mbprocess.
 This behavior can be reversed manually using mbset, but then the user will unnecessarily complicating his or her efforts.